Floorp-Projects/Floorp/devtools/client/performance-new/README.md

 ## Overall Architecture

+Note: this architecture is in flux right now, check out [Bug 1597371](https://bugzilla.mozilla.org/show_bug.cgi?id=1597371) for more details.
+The docs below will need updating once the migration is complete, but as of the time of this writing the migration is partway done.

 The performance panel is split into two different modes.
 There is the DevTools panel mode, and the browser menu bar "popup" mode.
 The UI is implemented for both in `devtools/client/performance-new`, and many codepaths are shared.
 Both use the same React/Redux setup, but then each are configured with slightly different workflows.
 These are documented below.

 ### DevTools Panel